Latest Updates

 The fluffy (or soft roller) tool is good at picking up debris on hard surfaces.
 You can say that this is the future of hard floor cleaning, as other manufacturers have copied this design.

-The high clearance makes it possible to clean large bits of dirt.
-It doesn’t matter if you’re cleaning cereal, cheerios, dust, pet hair, or rice; it will inhale this debris.
+The high clearance allows for the cleaning of large amounts of dirt.
+It doesn’t matter if you’re cleaning cereal, Cheerios, dust, pet hair, or rice; it will inhale this debris.

 Even the torque drive attachment of the V10 can pick up debris on hard surfaces, even large piles of dirt, thanks to the two adjustable gates.

 Surprisingly, this tool performs almost as well on hard surfaces.
-It can handle dirt as big as Cheerios, but you’ll need to do a little zigzag so that it fits in one of the gates.
+It can handle dirt as big as Cheerios, but you’ll need to do a little zigzag to fit it into one of the gates.

 Dyson V11 Results

 Even if the V11 does not have the torque drive (at least in the US market), it still does very well on hard surfaces.
-This is a good indicator of the excellent design features of this tool.
+This is a strong indicator of the tool’s excellent design features.

-It can clean large debris like Cheerios when the gates are open.
+It can clean large debris, such as Cheerios, when the gates are open.

-The V11 had similar results as the V10 on hardwood – the difference is almost negligible.
+The V11 had results similar to the V10 on hardwood – the difference is almost negligible.

 Carpet Results

-I did many tests to test how well each vacuum cleans two carpets – low and mid pile.
+I ran many tests to see how well each vacuum cleans two carpets—low- and mid-pile.

 Again, I used the same debris types on this surface to check how much each model would pick up.